rachit-j/kasm-multi-server/developers-guide.md

 ## (8) Uninstall Kasm and Delete the Instances

-Uninstalles the Kasm workspaces and deletes the instances.
+Uninstall the Kasm workspaces and delete the instances.
 This runs the `uninstall_kasm` playbook, however, it also destroys everything in terraform.

 ## EXTRA Commands/All Other Helper Playbooks